ibm-cloud-docs/AnalyticsEngine/best-practices.md

 - **Choose the appropriate hardware configuration**

   For running parallel jobs, choose the memory-intensive node size.
 For example, if the number of concurrent notebooks (connected from IBM Watson Studio to {{site.data.keyword.iae_full_notm}}) is greater than 2, you should select the memory-intensive node size and not the default node size.

+- **Tune kernel settings for Spark interactive jobs**

+  When running large Spark interactive jobs, you might need to adjust kernel settings to tune resource allocation.
+To get the maximum performance from your cluster for a Spark job, see [Kernel settings](Kernel-Settings.html).

 - **Store temporary files on the cluster prudently**